ICICLE-ai/PEFT_Vision/README.md

 <h1 style="font-size: 155 pt;" align=center><strong>A Systematic Framework for Parameter-Efficient Fine Tuning (PEFT) in Visual Recognition</strong></h2>

-Parameter-efficient fine tuning (PEFT) has attracted significant attention lately due to the increasing size of pre-trained models and the need to fine-tune them for superior downstream performance.
+Parameter-efficient fine-tuning (PEFT) has attracted significant attention lately due to the increasing size of pre-trained models and the need to fine-tune them for superior downstream performance.
 This community-wide enthusiasm has sparked a plethora of approaches.
 We provide a systematic and comprehensive code base implementing 16 PEFL methods, which serves as a valuable resource for researchers and enables **consistent and reproducible evaluations** of PEFT methods.
 We conduct a unifying empirical study of 16 representative PEFT approaches in **various scenarios**, including low shots, many shots, different domain gaps, and robustness between in-distribution and OOD.
 Our findings offer several insightful directions for future research, including **leveraging prediction differences** in other learning paradigms such as semi-supervised learning and domain adaptation, **robust fine-tuning with PEFT**, and  providing **empirical evidence for PEFT mechanism understanding**.

 More details can be found in [our paper](https://arxiv.org/pdf/2409.16434) and [project page](https://zheda-mai.github.io/PEFT_Vision_CVPR25/).

+The ICICLE tag for this project is Foundation-AI.

 <!--
 This code base contains the following features: